BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 change-detection whenever a value arrives.

 The other reason could be to run some background tasks in a `Component`, `Directive` or `Service`, which should not get rendered.
-I.e. a request to the server every 30 seconds.
+E.g. a request to the server every 30 seconds.

 As subscriptions in the `Pipe` or `Directive` are handled over their life-cycle hooks automatically, we only have to discuss the scenarios for side-effects.